Editto bulgaro: Aftermath for Enzo Biagi

-Enzo Biagi began a controversy with the RAI, and initially his show, Il fatto (The Fact) was moved to a late time, then moved to the channel Rai Tre and in the end cancelled.
+Enzo Biagi began a controversy with the RAI, and initially his show, Il fatto (The Fact) was moved to a late time, then moved to the channel Rai 3 and in the end cancelled.
 Feeling himself mocked by the RAI, he decided not to renegotiate his contract with the network.
 The contract expired on December 31, 2002.

-Biagi continued to criticize Berlusconi in Italy's leading newspaper, Il Corriere della Sera, and was defended by the direction of the newspaper in an argument with Berlusconi.
+Biagi continued to criticize Berlusconi in Italy's leading newspaper, Corriere della Sera, and was defended by the direction of the newspaper in an argument with Berlusconi.

-He reappeared on television on May 26, 2005, when he was interviewed by Fabio Fazio for Che tempo che fa of Rai Tre.
+He reappeared on television on May 26, 2005, when he was interviewed by Fabio Fazio for Che tempo che fa of Rai 3.
 He returned to Fazio's program twice.
-He was invited to the show Rockpolitic along with Luttazzi and Santoro for an episode about freedom of press, but he and Luttazzi declined to appear, because the show was on Rai1, whose director approved of "Editto Bulgaro".
+He was invited to the show Rockpolitic along with Luttazzi and Santoro for an episode about freedom of press, but he and Luttazzi declined to appear, because the show was on Rai 1, whose director approved of "Editto Bulgaro".

-On April 22, 2007 he returned to TV with a program called RT - Rotocalco Televisivo (Television Magazine), but after seven episodes he could not continue due to his worsening health.
+On April 22, 2007 he returned to TV with a program called RT – Rotocalco Televisivo (Television Magazine), but after seven episodes he could not continue due to his worsening health.
 He died ten days afterwards, on November 6, 2007, in Milan, at the age of 87.